MicrosoftDocs/visualstudio-docs/docs/ide/tutorial-csharp-console.md

 ### What is C#?

-C# is a type-safe programming language that's designed to be easy to learn.
-With C#, you can create apps that run on .NET Core, such as Windows client applications, XML Web services, distributed components, client-server applications, database applications, and more.
+C# is a type-safe programming language that runs on the .NET Framework and .NET Core.
+With C#, you can create Windows applications, client-server applications, database applications, XML Web services, distributed components, and more.

 ### What is Visual Studio?